The History of Atherton & District Amateur Photographic Society

 ADAPS has always been supportive of new developments in photography, accepting the new trade processed colour slides in the 1940s and in the 1990s commercially processed colour printing along with the L&CPU.

 The 1990s saw a general decline in interest in photography and by the end of the millennium things at ADAPS were beginning to get a little desperate with membership down to about 20.
 Things took a dramatic upturn with the advent of digital imaging, which ADAPS was quick to embrace thanks to a few forward-thinking members, and now the membership is up to around 100 at times.

 These days it is almost impossible to tell a digital image from silver print, with some very inventive work being done by the members in their electronic darkrooms.
 Who knows where photography will go in the future?
 3D, Laser images, we don’t know… But we are sure that ADAPS will still be here encouraging members and teaching new techniques to both young and old as we have done for over 75 years.

-Many thanks to Len Hudson, President and Archivist of Atherton & District Amateur Photographic Society
+Many thanks to Len Hudson, Archivist of Atherton & District Amateur Photographic Society

 Tom Lee Syms